ioBroker/ioBroker.sonos/README.md

 ## Configuration
 - Web server - [optional] If web server enabled or not
-- Port       - If Webserver is enabled, so the port for this.
-Default 8083
 - Update of elapsed time(ms) - Interval in ms how often to update elapsed timer when the title is playing.
 (Default 2000)

 <!--